Reset devices with Autopilot Reset

 Troubleshoot Autopilot Reset

-Autopilot Reset will fail when the Windows Recovery Environment (WinRE) is not enabled on the device.
-You will see
+Autopilot Reset will fail when the Windows Recovery Environment (WinRE) isn't enabled on the device.
+You'll see

 Error code: ERROR_NOT_SUPPORTED (0x80070032).